 Local Government Climate Action Program reporting

-The Local Government Climate Action Program (LGCAP) aims to distribute funds, data and knowledge between Modern Treaty Nations, local governments and the Provincial Government to allow for cost-effective, impactful, locally implemented climate action.
+The Local Government Climate Action Program (LGCAP) distributes funds and facilitates data and knowledge transfer between Modern Treaty Nations, local governments and the provincial government in support of cost-effective, impactful, locally implemented climate action.

-Annual reporting from the LGCAP enables the Province to track progress, highlight climate leadership and advance climate action.
-The Province shares findings from reporting in the annual LGCAP Summary Report and the LGCAP dashboard.
+Annual LGCAP reporting enables the Province to track progress, highlight climate leadership and advance climate action.
+The Province shares findings from reporting in the annual LGCAP Summary Report and the LGCAP data visualization.

 On this page